Ronlerner-HGS/project-4/README.md

 ### The Dataset

-I created a synthetic dataset with 280 IB student records that includes:
+I created a dataset with 280 IB student records (found by interviews) that includes:

 - **Subjects**: Chemistry, Biology, Math SL, English SL, French SL